dsarrut/syd-doc/start.md

 sydFind
 ```

-The list of availables tables is displayed.
+The list of available tables is displayed.

 Populate the database with some patients.
 The fields associated with a patient are the name, the study_id number, the weight (in kg).
 It will be possible later to add more patients or to update information.